-Independent Research & Development (IR&D) is a technical research and development effort by industry that is not sponsored by, or required in performance of a contract.
+Independent Research & Development (IR&D) is a technical research and development effort by industry that is not sponsored by, or required in the performance of a contract.
 It consists of projects that are within the areas of basic and Applied Research & Development and other concept formulation studies.
 Contractors are permitted to recover a portion of their IR&D costs by including them as an allowable indirect expense on government contracts to the extent that those costs are allocable and reasonable In addition, DoD permits major defense contractors to include allowable IR&D costs as indirect expenses on defense contracts to the extent that the IR&D activities are of potential interest to DoD.

 The seven (7) categories of IR&D activities that are of potential interest to DoD are:

 - Enable superior performance of future U.S. weapon systems and components.

 - Reduce acquisition costs and life-cycle costs of military systems.

 - Strengthen the defense industrial and technology base of the United States.